 Financial crime risk is the risk of the Company being used to further financial crime, including money laundering, sanctions evasion, terrorist financing, facilitation of tax evasion, bribery and corruption.
-Financial crime is managed centrally at the Santander UK Group level.
+The Company manages financial crime with support from the Santander UK Group.